radius-project/blog/radblog/content/posts/2024/radius-birthday/index.md

  To learn more about everything that's upcoming for Radius, visit our roadmap published in GitHub: https://aka.ms/radius-roadmap
 ## Learn More and Contribute

-The Radius maintainers are excited to continue collaborating with the open-source community to grow its feature set and welcome all contributions from the community.
-We're looking for people to join us!
+Happy birthday Radius, and thanks to this great community for such a productive year!
+We look forward to many more to come!

 To get started with Radius today, please see: